cis-famu/oer-assignment-group-4-1/Chapter-1.md

      *Cannot be used for anything other than their intended use*

 ### Identifiers
-Identifiers: names of things that appear in programs, such as variables, constants, and functions
+Names of things that appear in programs, such as variables, constants, and functions
 - Some are predefined (can be redefined), others are defined by the user
 -  ex. ‘cout’ is a predefined identifier, ‘length’ is a user-defined identifier Can only be made up of letters, digits, and the underscore character